Algae Green Pool Algae Green Pool — Can I Swim in Green Pool Water? Health Risks & Safety Guide

 How to Safely Clear Green Pool Water

-The only way to make your pool safe for swimming again is through the SLAM method (Shock Level And Maintain).
+The most reliable way to make your pool safe for swimming again is the SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → method (Shock Level And Maintain).
 This process kills all algae and bacteria, restoring your pool to a safe, swimmable condition.

 Step-by-Step SLAM Process

-1. Test your water chemistry: Use a Taylor K-2006 test kit to measure FC (free chlorine), pH, CYA, and total alkalinity
+1. Test your water chemistry: Use a Taylor K-2006 test kit to measure FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need → (free chlorine), pH, CYA, and total alkalinity

-2. Calculate shock level: Your shock level depends on your CYA reading - typically 10-12 times your CYA level
+2. Calculate shock level: Your shock level depends on your CYA reading - typically 40% of your CYA level.
+Use our all-in-one pool calculator to estimate the amount of liquid chlorine needed.

-3. Add liquid chlorine: Use only liquid chlorine (sodium hypochlorite), not granular shock.
+3. Add liquid chlorine: Liquid chlorine (sodium hypochlorite) is the cleanest choice; cal-hypo granules work too but add calcium - just avoid dichlor/trichlor, which add CYA.
 Add liquid chlorine to achieve your target shock level - this typically requires multiple gallons for green pools

 4. Adjust pH to 7.2-7.4: Use muriatic acid if pH is high - add muriatic acid in small increments based on your specific water chemistry - consult dosing charts or pool calculator as amounts vary significantly